- What is a telehealth visit?

 A telehealth (or telemedicine) visit is a visit with a doctor using audio and video conferencing on your phone, tablet or computer.
 It’s like using Skype or Facetime to connect with your doctor.
 When you register for a visit, you’ll get information about the app to install, or the web site to use for the visit (either the app or web site can be used).

 - Is my privacy protected?

 All of the technology used is compliant with the strictest standards for privacy and security.
-The video conferencing application is HIPAA compliant.
-A record of your visit is kept in an electronic health record which is also HIPAA compliant.
-Learn more about HIPAA here.
+Learn more about the HIPAA rule which rules healthcare security and privacy here.

 - Is it legal to have medicines prescribed at a telehealth visit?